kbase/kb_sdk/doc/howto/edit_your_dockerfile.md

 A helpful resource is the [Dockerfile Best Practices](https://docs.docker.com/engine/userguide/eng-image/dockerfile_best-practices) guide.

-The base KBase Docker image contains a KBase Ubuntu image, but not much else.
+The base KBase Docker image contains a KBase Ubuntu image with the dependencies necessary JSON-RPC server in the supported language, as well as a core set of KBase API Clients.
 You will need to include any dependencies, including the installation of whatever tool you are wrapping, to build a custom Docker image that can run your Module.

 For example: